Using Principles of Scientific Teaching to Transform Student Learning

-The institute will consist of five, four-hour, morning meetings to provide hands-on practice with writing measurable course learning outcomes/objectives; designing authentic, aligned assessments and activities; crafting an integrated course plan; embedding active learning strategies; and developing a course syllabus.
+The institute will consist of four morning meetings to provide hands-on practice with writing measurable course learning outcomes; designing ongoing, authentic, and aligned assessments; embedding active learning strategies; refining inclusive practices, and developing a course syllabus.
 Participants are strongly encouraged to work independently in the afternoons, and consult 1:1 with Koehler Center faculty developers as needed.
-Participants will be required to upload, post, and share components of their work for peer review and feedback, and submit a working draft of a course syllabus.
+Participants will be required to complete pre- and post-institute questionnaires, share components of their work for peer review and feedback, and submit a working draft of a course syllabus.

 Brief overview of the meeting topics:

-- Day #2: Developing authentic, aligned assessments and activities
+- Day #2: Developing ongoing, authentic, and aligned assessments

-- Day #5: Revising course logistics and policies while crafting an accessible course syllabus
+- Day #4 Revising course logistics and policies while crafting an accessible, inclusive course syllabus

 After the Institute